tomkrush/iOS-Query-String-Serializer/README.md

 # iOS-Query-Var-Serializer

 I created this class because I couldn’t find an existing solution that would create nested query strings using Objective-C.

 TODO:
-- [  ] Add errors
-- [  ] Test more thoroughly
+- Test more thoroughly
+- Documentation
+- Make sure code produces errors if serializer fails